Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution: Methods

 \subsubsection{Photoevaporative mass loss}

-To model the escape of particles from the upper atmosphere due to high-energy radiation, we use a similar prescription for photoevaporation as in \citet{Affolter2023,Burn2024}.
-The approach is equivalent between models where the envelope metallicity $Z_{\rm env}$ varies.
+To model the escape of particles from the upper atmosphere due to high-energy radiation, we use a similar prescription for photoevaporation as in \citet{Affolter2023} and \citet{Burn2024}.
 We assume that the escape is in the thermally-driven hydrodynamic regime \citep[see][for a recent review]{Gronoff2020}.
 The total mass loss is a combination of the loss of H/He \citep{Kubyshkina2021} and that of volatile species treated as water \citep{Johnstone2020}.
 Given the $Z_{\rm env}$, differing between models (see Sect. \ref{sec:structure_and_compo}), it is given by

 where we use the tabulated values of \citet{Kubyshkina2021} for $ \dot{M}_{\rm H/He, Ku}$.
 The results are based on the chemical-hydrodynamic models of \citet{Kubyshkina2018}, assume a 15\% heating efficiency of the high-energy radiation, and depend on stellar mass, X-ray and extreme ultraviolet (EUV) fluxes $F_{\rm XEUV}$, planetary masses and radii, as well as equilibrium temperature.
 To transition from these models applicable for pure H/He planets to water-dominated cases, the results of \citet{Johnstone2020} are used to determine $\dot{M}_{\mathrm{H}_2\mathrm{O, J}}$ in Eq. \eqref{eq:Mdot_total} by adjusting the efficiency parameter $\epsilon$ in the energy-limited mass loss equation